 Additionally, buyers must give copies of the home inspection report and any other reports or testing (per Line 407 of the Wisconsin Offer to Purchase) like roof or basement inspections to the seller, even if the buyer isn’t claiming any defects and even though the reports and tests were likely paid for solely by the buyer.

-Mortgage lenders cannot use income-based payments on student loans as the qualifying payment.
-If a borrower is paying only $100 a month on a $50,000 student loan, mortgage lenders must use a theoretical monthly payment equal to 1% of the loan balance, or in this example $500 per month.
+We can now use income-based payments on student loans as the qualifying payment on most loan programs.
+The exception is on FHA and VA loans and some jumbo loans (loans over $453,100) where we have to use the GREATER OF the actual verified loan payment or 1% of the current student loan balance.
+So, if your are paying only $100 a month on a $50,000 student loan, and you’re applying an FHA mortgage, we must use a theoretical monthly payment equal to 1% of the loan balance, or in this example $500 per month.

 Property Tax and HOA Assessments

 Special assessments by taxing authorities and/or home owners’ associations that are levied on or after the accepted offer date and before closing are the responsibility of the buyer, not the seller.
 This is not a typo (see Lines 360-362).
 The only way to protect yourself as a buyer from this risk is to instruct your real estate agent to modify the standard language to make the seller responsible.

 Defaulting on Offer to Purchase